Hao kuih

+The dish is believed to have first appeared in Chaoyang District in Shantou, and remains a regional specialty.
+While popular within the Chaoshan community, it is relatively uncommon outside this cultural region.

+Hao kuih is notable for its unique preparation and ingredients, which typically include rice flour, savory fillings, and occasionally horseshoe crab eggs (from which its name derives, as "鱟" refers to the horseshoe crab).
+It is often steamed or fried, resulting in a soft yet textured consistency.

 Kuih – Cake

 Worship traditions in Chaoshan

-Gods worship has a long history in Chanshan area.
-Unlike other superstitious activities, Chanshan natives more express their wishes for a better life.
+Gods worship has a long history in Chaoshan area.
+Unlike other superstitious activities, Chaonshan natives more primarily reflect their aspirations for a better life.
 They make kuih by themselves for pleasing their gods in their worship traditions.
 Usually Chaoshan women will use rice flour, sweet potato flour and other materials to make snacks.
 In Chaoshan, this kind of snack is generally called kuih (粿).
 Sometimes it is similar to cakes in other places.
 There are many traditional activities of gods worship, in which kuih plays an important part.

 Some researchers regard this way of worshiping gods as bribery.
 Natives use food to please their gods and hope gods can bless them.
 In Chaonan District in Shantou, many counties hold splendid festivals for gods, among which one is the most important for villagers.
-That is the day of showing their respect for all gods, and it is usually chosen in winter by the local.
+That is the day of paying homage to all deities, and it is usually chosen in winter by the local.
 On that day, people will prepare a feast for all the gods and express their thanks to gods for all their bliss.
 A lot of food is prepared and after the ceremony people will distribute those tributes to their friends and relatives.
 A feast for gods finally ends up with a feast with friends and relatives.